pytorch/pytorch/docs/source/notes/cuda.rst

 CUDA Graphs
 -----------

-A graph is a frozen record of CUDA work (mostly kernels and their arguments).
+A cuda graph is a record of the work (mostly kernels and their arguments) that a cuda stream and its dependent streams perform.
 For general principles and details on the underlying CUDA API, see `Getting Started with CUDA Graphs`_ and the
 `Graphs section`_ of the CUDA C Programming Guide.

-The Pytorch integration creates graphs using `stream capture`_, which puts a CUDA stream in *capture mode*.
+PyTorch supports the construction of cuda graphs using `stream capture`_, which puts a CUDA stream in *capture mode*.
 CUDA work issued to a capturing stream doesn't actually run on the GPU.
 Instead, the work is recorded in a graph.

 After capture, the graph can be *launched* to run the GPU work as many times as needed.
-Each replay runs the same frozen ops on the same memory addresses.
+Each replay runs the same kernels with the same arguments.
+For pointer arguments this means the same memory addresses are used.
 By filling input memory with new data (e.g., from a new batch) before each replay, you can rerun the same work on new data.

-Replay sacrifices the dynamic flexibility of typical eager execution in exchange for **greatly reduced CPU overhead**.
+Replaying a graph sacrifices the dynamic flexibility of typical eager execution in exchange for **greatly reduced CPU overhead**.

 Eager execution runs deep, often CPU-intensive Python, C++, and CUDA library call chains